 Quick Answers allow you to collect recorded video feedback of customers or prospects as they complete tasks and answer questions.
-The tasks and questions are written for you by UserTesting, and designed to answer the most common marketing challenges.
-You can read more about Quick Answers in the Overview of Quick Answers.
+The tasks and questions are written for you by UserTesting and designed to answer the most common marketing challenges.
+You can read more about Quick Answers in our Quick Answers: Overview article.

-Discover needs and frustrations is one of the Quick Answers available on the platform.
-With it, you can learn what people like or dislike about an experience or activity.
-The test explores how they perform that activity today, and whether they are satisfied or not.
+Discover needs and frustrations is one of the Quick Answers available on the Platform.
+You can learn what people like or dislike about an task/activity and the overall test experience.
+The test explores how they perform that activity today and whether they are satisfied or not.

 When to use Discover needs and frustrations

-- Understand how they complete any activity or task today and what drives their decision-making process
+- Understand how your target contributor audience completes any activity or task today and what drives their decision-making.

-- Identify opportunities for delight to inform ads, messaging, and brand campaigns
+- Identify opportunities to improve ads, messaging, and brand campaigns.

-- Explore customers’ experiences and frustrations with an experience or activity
+- Explore customer experiences and frustrations with those experiences or related activities.

-- Identify how they perform that activity today, and whether they find it likable or not.
+- Identify how contributors currently perform that activity and whether they like doing the activity.